Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/pb/export-bundle-from-application.md

 ```
 2. Copy the resources from the `testBundle/bundle` directory to the `YOUR-BUNDLE-NAME/platform` directory, with the exception of microservices (/plugins) and micro frontends (/widgets).

 For micro frontends and microservices, migrate the source code manually to the corresponding folders inside your bundle directory.
-Note that non-MFE widgets are considered platform entities on Entando and should be placed in the `platform/widgets` directory.
+Note that non-MFE widgets are considered platform entities on Villanova and should be placed in the `platform/widgets` directory.

 Use the [ent bundle CLI tool](../../../docs/getting-started/ent-bundle.md) to assist in the process of adding micro frontends and microservices.
-To define their specific attributes in the bundle descriptor, `entando.json`, also check out the [Entando Bundle details](../../../docs/curate/bundle-details.md) page.
+To define their specific attributes in the bundle descriptor, `entando.json`, also check out the [Villanova Bundle details](../../../docs/curate/bundle-details.md) page.

 3. With the project structure in place, [build and install](publish-project-bundle.md) your bundle.
    <EntandoInstallBundle/>